pigeon0221/FamilyFeud/README.md

 # FamilyFeud
-Arduino Code for a Family Fued style buzzer.
+Arduino Code for a Family Feud style buzzer.